adityaxdiwakar/volviz/README.md

 # volviz
-A Volatility Index Visualization Tool, very rudimentary
+A Volatility Index Visualization Tool for the Implied Volatility (Variance Swap) Curve

 ## Results
 Since this was a very small research project, the resutls are as found below.
 These were generated on ``08 May 2020``.